ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

 Required services
 =================

-For configured required services, the SOME/IP communication stack will send a FindService message to the SOME/IP network.
+For configured required services, the SOME/IP communication stack will send a SOME/IP-SD message containing a FindService entry to the network.

 FindService message might not be needed, if OfferService messages for that services have been already received.

-Upon reception of a OfferService message, the SOME/IP communication stack creates a connection and provides the service in the VM.
+Upon initial reception of a SOME/IP-SD message containing an OfferService entry, the SOME/IP communication stack checks if the service has been configured as required service.
+If so, the SOME/IP communication stack offers the service locally in the ECU / VM.
+Here, initial reception is the first reception after a previous service loss or withdrawal, i.e.,

+- after the reception of a SOME/IP-SD message containing an StopOfferService entry
+- after a TTL expiry of the previous OfferService entry
+- after the detection of a reboot of the (remote) service provider
+- after a link-down/link-up event

 FindService
 ================

-Upon reception of a FindService message, the SOME/IP communication stack checks if the service is available locally and has been configured as provided service.
+Upon reception of a SOME/IP-SD message containing a FindService entry, the SOME/IP communication stack checks if the service is available locally and has been configured as provided service.
-If both questions are answered positively, the SOME/IP communication stack sends a ServiceFound message to the sender of the FindService message.
+If both questions are answered positively, the SOME/IP communication stack responds by sending a SOME/IP-SD message containing an OfferService to the sender of the SOME/IP-SD message containing a FindService entry.